beesmart/Creative-Commerce/README.txt

 == Changelog ==

+= 1.4.0  2021-23-11 =
+* Addition.
+Switched status page to use dependencies from the licence sites REST API.

+= 1.3.17  2021-09-11 =
+* Fix.
+Some minor warning messages from WC

 = 1.3.16  2021-16-09 =
 * Addition.
 Added a new Snippet 'Shortcode - Show this products Taxonomy terms'